erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 Therefore rotation and dampening controller ought to be extended.
 The goal being to balance the error produced by the upper link with the error caused by the lower link moving to dampen said error in the upper link.

-Since our CMGs won't be perfect and in any case can't fully compensate the impact of external forces, we have to assume that the robot's motion will cause the pendulum to swing.
+Since our real CMGs won't resemble their idealized model counterparts and in any case can't fully compensate the impact of external forces, we have to assume that the robot's motion will cause the pendulum to swing.
 This is the measured position of the robot ($R_M$) and the pendulum ($P_M'$) is fed into a second simple model that provides an actual position of the robot end effector ($R_M'$).
 This position is subtracted from the target position coming from the path planning, so that the robot controller may attempt to compensate the error.
-One could also add additional sensors to directly measure the error of the robot endeffector.
+One could also add additional sensors to directly measure the error of the robot end effector.
 Since part of the torque at the robot's base stems simply from the pull of gravity on the robots joints, we also have to pipe the current platform angle into the robot model.

 Once we move to an actual crane the state has to be extended to include the position of the crane hook in addition to its orientation.